Rightful/purpose/backend/README.md

 # Ummah Talent Backend

-A backend service for matching Muslim talent with faith-aligned job opportunities.

-## Features

-- Job-Talent matching based on skills and faith alignment
-- Authentication middleware
-- RESTful API endpoints
-- MongoDB integration
+This is the backend server for the Ummah Talent job board application.
+It provides API endpoints for job search and management.

 ## Setup